-- The ST54J A01 features hardware accelerators for advanced cryptographic functions, with built-in countermeasures against side channel and fault attacks. - If AES is active, the AES (Advanced Encryption Standard [3]) accelerator provides a high-performance implementation of AES-128, AES-192 and AES-256 algorithms.
-It can operate in Electronic Code Book (ECB) and Cipher Block Chaining (CBC) modes. - If EDES is active, the 3-key triple DES accelerator (EDES+) supports efficiently the Data Encryption Standard (TDES [2]), enabling Electronic Code Book (ECB) and Cipher Block Chaining (CBC) modes, and triple DES computation. - If Nescrypt is active, the Nescrypt crypto-processor allows fast and secure implementation of the most popular public key cryptosystems with a high level of performance ([4], [6], [8],[9], [10], [11]).
-It must be highlighted that Nescrypt provides only primitive operations, thus is not addressing any specific SFR of the present Security Target. - The ST54J A01 offers 64 Kbytes of User RAM and up to 2048 Kbytes of secure User highdensity Flash memory (NVM).
-A memory management unit (MMU) allows to use virtual addressing on these memories, and enables the user to define its own region organization with specific protection and access permissions. - As randomness is a key stone in many applications, the ST54J A01 features a highly reliable True Random Number Generator (TRNG), compliant with PTG.2 Class of AIS20/AIS31 [1] and directly accessible through dedicated registers. - The TOE also provides a 16- and 32-bit CRC calculation block (compliant to ISO13239, IEEE 802.3, etc.). - The ST54J platform offers a serial communication interface fully compatible with the ISO/IEC 7816-3 standard (T=0, T=1) and a single-wire protocol (SWP) interface for communication with a near field communication (NFC) router in Secure Element applications.
+- 30 The TOE features hardware accelerators for advanced cryptographic functions, with built-in countermeasures against side channel attacks. - 31 If AES is active, the AES (Advanced Encryption Standard) accelerator provides a highperformance implementation of AES-128, AES-192 and AES-256 algorithms.
+It can operate in ECB (Electronic Code Book) and CBC (Cipher Block Chaining) mode. - If EDES is active, the 3-key triple DES accelerator (EDES+) supports efficiently the Data Encryption Standard (TDES [2]), enabling DES computation.
+It can operate in ECB (Electronic Code Book) and CBC (Cipher Block Chaining) mode.
+Note that a triple DES can be performed by a triple DES computation or by 3 single DES computations. - 33 If Nescrypt is active, the NESCRYPT crypto-processor allows fast and secure implementation of the most popular public key cryptosystems with a high level of performance ([4], [6], [8],[9], [10], 11]). - 34 The TOE offers 50 Kbytes of User RAM and up to 2048 Kbytes of secure User high-density Flash memory (NVM).
+A memory management unit (MMU) allows to use virtual addressing on these memories, and enables the user to define its own region organization with specific protection and access permissions. - 35 As randomness is a key stone in many applications, the ST33J2M0 C01 features a highly reliable True Random Number Generator (TRNG), compliant with PTG2 Class of AIS20/AIS31 [1] and directly accessible thru dedicated registers. - 36 The TOE also provides a 16- and 32-bit ISO 3309 CRC calculation block (ISO13239, IEEE 802.3, etc.). - The ST33J2M0 C01 offers a serial communication interface fully compatible with the ISO/IEC 7816-3 standard (T=0, T=1) and a single-wire protocol (SWP) interface for communication with a near field communication (NFC) router in Secure Element applications.
+Two I2C Master/Slave interfaces are available as well as an SPI Master/Slave interface for communication in non-SIM applications.
+Three general-purpose 16-bit timers as well as a watchdog timer are available.
+All these IOs are configurable as detailed in Table 2: Derivative devices configuration possibilities.
+The detailed features of this TOE are described in the Data Sheet and in the Cortex SC300 Technical Reference Manual, referenced in Table 14. - 39 Figure 1 provides an overview of the ST33J2M0 C01 platform.